rohitkjohnedu/my_yade/doc/sphinx/introduction.rst

 Generalized forces
 """"""""""""""""""""

-Generalized forces include force, torque and forced displacement and rotation; they are stored only temporarliy, during one computation step, and reset to zero afterwards.
+Generalized forces include force, torque and forced displacement and rotation; they are stored only temporariliy, during one computation step, and reset to zero afterwards.
 For reasons of parallel computation, they work as accumulators, i.e. only can be added to, read and reset.

 .. ipython::
 	:okexcept: